-) or removing content outside of the specified polygons (referred to as contains
+) or keeping the content inside of the specified polygons (referred to as contains

 ).
 For one spatial filter, you can specify multiple polygons by adding them to an ArcGISPolygon